-If the true measure of a person is how he/she acts in the face of adversity, then how you react when you get turned down for a raise request speaks volumes.
+If the true measure of a person is how they act in the face of adversity, then how you react when you get turned down for a raise request speaks volumes.
 Look, no one likes rejection.
 It’s not easy mustering up the courage to put in a request for a raise in the form of a pay raise request letter, and potentially put your self-worth on the line.
 Doing your utmost to convince someone you’re worth it and then having your manager disagree isn’t an easy thing with which to cope.
 Once you’ve been turned down, you now run the risk of becoming bitter, detached, and disinterested at work – and that serves nobody.

 It’s human nature to be livid when you get rejected.
 You’ve no doubt pleaded your case and backed up your argument with facts and personal accomplishments, so it’s only natural to be hurt and angry when you’re told it’s not good enough because many people think that translates into “I’m not good enough.”

 Getting heated and entering into a screaming match or argument with your manager isn’t going to do anyone any good.
 It puts your boss on the defensive and creates the potential for an uncomfortable work environment, while also painting you as unprofessional and incapable of dealing with adversity.
 So stay calm and soldier on no matter what.